FIameCaster/solid-prism-editor/README.md

   })

   // The elements returned are added to the editor's overlays
-  // Keep in mind, they will get some default styles return <div>My overlay</div>
+  // Keep in mind that they will get some default styles return <div>My overlay</div>
 }
 ```